-Study of client-side programming, including an introduction to JavaScript and DOM.
-Topics include working with script elements, outputting to a web document, working with selections and repetition structures, writing functions; accessibility.
+Students learn client-side web programming starting with a review of the latest version of HTML and an introduction to JavaScript and DOM.
+Students integrate script elements, outputting to a web document, working with selections, repetition structures, writing functions; and accessibility to create dynamic web resources.